andresriancho/w3af/extras/README.md

 I still need to figure out (and add to this documentation) the best way for users to be able to perform these tasks:

- * Save scan results to the host file system
+ * Save scan results to the host file system (most likely using [docker volumes](https://docs.docker.com/userguide/dockervolumes/))
- * Passing parameters to the docker: scripts, profiles, dictionary files (how do I run ./w3af_console -s foo.w3af when foo.w3af is in the host system?)
+ * Passing parameters to the docker: scripts, profiles, dictionary files (how do I run ./w3af_console -s foo.w3af when foo.w3af is in the host system?) (most likely using [docker volumes](https://docs.docker.com/userguide/dockervolumes/))
  * The user needs to accept the terms and conditions each time he runs the docker image, that's annoying.
 I would like him to accept them only once.
  * [Run the GUI environment](http://stackoverflow.com/questions/16296753/can-you-run-gui-apps-in-a-docker)
  * Make the image smaller